 How long do I need SR-22 insurance in Vermont?

-You will need SR-22 in Vermont for a duration of 3 years It assures the Vermont DMV that you’re consistently maintaining at least the minimum required coverage levels mandated by the state.
+You will need an SR-22 in Vermont for a period of 3 years.
+This document proves to the Vermont DMV that you are maintaining state-mandated coverage.

 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.